XCroatoanX/openfortivpn-gui/README.md

 ### Debian/Ubuntu

+> [!NOTE]
-> **Note:** Requires libadwaita 1.7+, available on Debian 13 (Trixie) and later, and Ubuntu 25.04 and later.
+Requires libadwaita 1.7+, available on Debian 13 (Trixie) and later, and Ubuntu 25.04 and later.
 Older releases (e.g. Ubuntu 24.04 LTS) ship an incompatible libadwaita and are not supported.

 Download the `.deb` package from [GitHub Releases](https://github.com/shini4i/openfortivpn-gui/releases):